Skip to main content Link Search Menu Expand Document (external link)

 The second command searches for the first solution, with the QF_NRA logic, that matches the goal pattern < r : Robot | pos : [NPX, NPY], ATTRSET > and satisfies the consition NPX === 10/1 and NPY === 10/1, starting from an initial term, where all its attributes are zeros.

-We can run the smt-search-ex.maude file with Yices using the following command:
+We can run the both commands with Z3 using the following command:

 The search results are as follows.